We are pleased to host Master Classes as well, taught by some of the nation's most noted teachers and choreographers.

 has been with SRVDA since 1984, becoming an owner in 2005.
 She has known the Academy intimately from both a student's and parent's perspective, and has been a trusted advisor to the Academy for performances, costuming, back stage assistance, and general operating issues.
 She has been one of the participating choreographers in the annual "Impressions Of The Nutcracker" demonstrating not only a gift for choreography, but also a unique talent for teaching young ballet dancers.
 Jan was a dedicated student of ballet in her early years and continued her dance studies at UC Irvine; she received her Bachelor's degree in Philosophy from UC Berkeley.

 joined the SRVDA faculty in 1989 and became an owner in 2005.
 Jennifer is director of the SRVDA jazz companies and her creative and artistic talents are unmatched.
-In 2004, her choreography of the Senior Jazz Company's piece, "Eastern Elements," placed first from over 750 entries at Encore Performing Arts national finals in Las Vegas, NV.
+Her choreography of the Senior Jazz Company's piece, "Eastern Elements," placed first from over 750 entries at Encore Performing Arts national finals in Las Vegas, NV.
 Her performing background includes principal dancer in Marin Civic Light Opera's production of "Mame," numerous industrials (including Pac Bell, GMAC, and Kadence Computer Company), the cruise ships Sky & Sea (Royal Viking Line) and Fujimaru, and featured dancer at Marriott's Great America.
 Jennifer's talents aren't limited to jazz; she is equally adept at ballet, tap, acting, and singing.
 Her students are continually challenged by her creativity and contemporary style of dance.

 Gayle Farley danced professionally with Ballet West in Salt Lake City, Utah for eight years.
 Under the direction of Bruce Marks, Toni Lander, and Denise Schultz, Gayle had the opportunity to dance soloist parts in some of her favorite ballets such as; Swan Lake, Etudes, Carmina Burana, Concerto Barocco, Symphony in C, Bruce Marks' Don Quixote and the premier revival of August Bournonville's Abdallah.
 Before becoming a member of Ballet West, Gayle attended the University of Utah's dance program with a full scholarship and trained under Bene Arnold and Mattlyn Gavers.
 As a student she studied at the Metropolitan School of Ballet in Bethesda, Maryland under Charles Dickson and Allan Woodard.
 Gayle's summers were spent at Ballet West's summer camp in Aspen, Colorado where she had the opportunity to study Bournonville technique with Dinna Bjorn of the Royal Danish Ballet.
 Gayle is the director of SRVDA's Junior Ballet Company and co-director of our Teen Ballet Company.
 Gayle is also a co-director of the Academy's holiday production "Impressions of the Nutcracker".